Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 * Did you need it a mentoring in the last months?
 * Did you help someone as mentor?

-The mentoring period depends on your needs but the ideal is one month because the people can remember better what they have done.
+The mentoring period depends on your needs, but the ideal is one month because the people can remember better what they have done.
 Also, trust the feedback from people with experience but also the feedback from new people because they have a different point of view.

-T> When a new product is in alpha/beta status is not good to send to review to all the influencers or investors.
-Instead it’s sent to a group of testers to validate the assumptions, and this can be done also inside the community.
+T> When a new product is in alpha/beta status, it's not a good thing to send to review to all the influencers or investors.
+Instead it should be sent to a group of testers to validate the assumptions, and this can be done also inside the community.
 This can help to draft a better activity or roadmap that later can be disclosed or discussed with all the community.
 This helps on avoiding forgetting something and checking that the testers are aligned and can understand everything.
 What will happen when you disclose something that wasn’t analyzed in the right way?
 Noise, discussions, ranting, rumors and so on.
-Open source doesn’t need them so often even if everyone loves *flame wars*.
+Open source doesn’t need them so often, even if everyone loves *flame wars*.

 ### How to fight demotivation